Odysseus (album): Music and composition

 On the album's opener "Genesis", Jesse Jagz channels Drake and is reminiscent of his life's journey.
 He can be heard rapping over ambient layers of vocal harmonies.
 Reviewing for Filter Free Nigeria, Ehis Combs said the song is "repetitive" and has a "one-dimensional rhyme pattern".
 "Wide and Blue" contains an alternate piano sample of "Murder She Wrote", as performed by Chaka Demus & Pliers.
 The Hotyce-assisted track "Dirty" is composed of bass, percussions, drums and a trap instrumental.
-"Best in You" explores themes of romantic declarations, assurance, doubt and paranoia.
+"Best in You" explores themes of romantic declarations, assurance, doubt, and paranoia.
 The song contains the nursery rhyme "Row, Row, Row Your Boat" and a sample of Lighthouse Family's "Ocean Drive".
 Oris Aigbokhaevbolo said "Best in You" is "lyrical cohesive" and that its "delivery, slurred and semi-comical, takes some imagination".

 The nostalgic track "Alright" features vocals by R&B group Styl-Plus.
 A writer for YNaija described "Alright" as an oversight from the album and a "cheap attempt at nostalgia, filtered through heavy bass and auto-tune".
 In "Ghetto Youth", Jesse Jagz tells the story of life as witnessed on the streets.
 In "Wide And Blue", he comes to terms with his mortality, infusing the song with drug metaphors and pseudo-religious messages.
-In a lukewarm review of "Wide and Blue", Debola Abimbolu of Native magazine said the "disjointed narrative between the verses and the hook makes the lyrics unconvincing and the rhymes lacking of the cumulative effect".
+In a mediocre review of "Wide and Blue", Debola Abimbolu of Native magazine said the "disjointed narrative between the verses and the hook makes the lyrics unconvincing and the rhymes lacking of the cumulative effect".
 The Burna Boy-assisted track "Violation" is a blend of boom bap rap and dancehall.
 Combs believes the song is "one of the brightest moments on the project".

 Critical reception

-Odysseus received mixed reviews from music critics.
-In a review for The Native magazine, Debola Abimbolu said Odysseus isn’t a "genre blending masterpiece worthy of Yeezus status nor hip-hop enough to be Illmatic, yet, its aspiration to somehow draw parallels with such projects is admirable enough to be applauded."
-Oris Aigbokhaevbolo of Music in Africa opined that the first half of Odysseus is flawless, but ended the review saying Jesse Jagz did not make a perfect album this time.
+Odysseus received mixed reviews from critics.
+In a review for The Native magazine, Debola Abimbolu said Odysseus is not a "genre blending masterpiece worthy of Yeezus status nor hip-hop enough to be Illmatic, yet, its aspiration to somehow draw parallels with such projects is admirable enough to be applauded."
+Oris Aigbokhaevbolo of Music in Africa said Jesse Jagz did not make a perfect album this time, but acknowledged the first half of Odysseus for being "flawless".

 A Pulse Nigeria contributor, who goes by Jonathan, called the album "average" and said it is "not a project that provides enjoyment, neither does it do anything well enough to stand out".
 Ehis Combs, writing for Filter Free Nigeria, stated: "Whilst not being a bad album in any way, Odysseus sounded like a tired and recycled Jesse Jagz who finally tries to conform to trending sounds."
-Filter Free Nigeria's Dennis Peter praised the album's production but ended up saying the "average nature of the project left him with a familiar feeling".
+Filter Free Nigeria's Dennis Peter praised the album's production, but ended up saying the "average nature of the project left him with a familiar feeling".